-Domain: Range: Quantification: E53 Place E53 Place many to many (0,n:0,n) Scope note: This symmetric property allows the instances of E53 Place with overlapping geometric extents to be associated with each other.
+Domain: E53 Place Range: E53 Place

+Scope note: This symmetric property allows the instances of E53 Place with overlapping geometric extents to be associated with each other.

 It does not specify anything about the shared area.
-This property is purely spatial, in contrast to Allen operators, which are purely temporal.
-Examples: • the territory of the United States (E53) overlaps with the Arctic (E53)
+This property is purely spatial, in contrast to

+Allen operators, which are purely temporal.

+• the territory of the United States (E53) overlaps with the Arctic (E53)